-Jolteon is a pure Electric type eeveelution, with the only hard counter being Ground types.
-Jolteon counters are strong Ground-types like Groudon and Rhyperior, with other generalists performing equally well.
-Jolteon has a raid boss CP of 20800.
+Jolteon is a pure Electric type eeveelution, with the only super effective counters being Ground types.
+Jolteon counters are strong Ground-types like Groudon, Garchomp, and Rhyperior, with other generalists performing equally well.
+Jolteon has a Raid Boss CP of 20800.
 It is one of the hardest Tier III Raid bosses to date, along with the likes of Claydol and Ninetails, so tread lightly and put your best foot forward!

 - 1574 – 1650 (100% IV, level 20, no weather boost)